-Sasha and I just returned from our month-long destination wedding in September of 2018 in Crete, Greece, followed by a one-month-long honeymoon in Europe, where we visited a total of six countries.
+Sasha and I had a destination wedding in September of 2018 in Crete, Greece, followed by a one-month-long honeymoon in Europe, where we visited a total of six countries.
 Our first honeymoon stop was Vienna, where we spent three days exploring the city, relaxing in cafes, visiting the most colorful house in Austria, frolicking in gardens, and taking in the music and culture.
 Below I will detail a three-day guide to visiting the city of Vienna, including where to eat and why we weren’t fans of Vienna’s famous Sacher Torte (gasp!)
 Read on to find out why…

 Here is how to spend three culture-packed days in Vienna!

 3) Standing tickets to the opera at Vienna Opera House

 2) Mediterranean lunch and Xocolat

 3) Kunsthistorisches Museum

 **PIN THIS POST**

 We learned so much interesting history during this free walking tour, especially since Vienna is the birthplace of Adolf Hitler.
 As the story goes, Hitler was poor during his early adulthood; he was even homeless for some time.
 He applied to art school and was denied twice, which is one of the reasons he hated Vienna so much.
 Can you imagine how different our world would be today had he been accepted as an art student in Vienna and grew a love for the city instead of being deemed inadequate?

 There are three famous companies that have their headquarters in Vienna.
 The richest families in the country of Austria (in order of greatest wealth) are: